 Image by Bjarki S on Wikimedia Commons

 There's a bit of overlap between Northwest Iceland and Northeast Iceland.
 Sometimes, they're collectively referred to as North Iceland.
-Sometimes, the Icelandic Highlands, located in central Iceland, are referred to as a region of their own.
+The Highlands, located in Central Iceland, are sometimes referred to as a region of their own due to their size and distinct landscape.

 Iceland Ring Road and Snaefellsnes Map With Attractions